 Editor’s note: For candidates on the June 20th City Council ballot, visit our updated story.

-In advance of the primary, The Beacon is publishing stories introducing the candidates on the Kansas City ballot and printing their responses to a three-part questionnaire.
-The questionnaire includes three biographical questions, five lightning-round yes-or-no questions and five short-answer policy questions.
-Some responses have been lightly edited for length or clarity.
+In anticipation of the primary, The Beacon sent a three-part questionnaire to all three of the candidates running for the 5th District at-large seat.
+One candidate, former Jackson County Legislator Theresa Cass Galvin, did not respond to multiple messages.
+Her two opponents returned their questionnaires, which include three personal questions, five lightning-round yes-or-no questions and five short-answer policy questions.
+Some responses have been lightly edited for length and clarity.

 Click on a link to jump to a question: